Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/sdk.md

 ---

 :::note
-Toolchains are shared across all applications and workspaces within Zephyr Workbench.
+Toolchains are shared across all applications and workspaces within Workbench for Zephyr.
 :::